viniciusmichelutti/ftransfer/README.md

 # ftransfer

-Cross-platform LAN file transfer CLI for Mac and Windows.
-No SMB, no accounts, no servers — auto-discovers peers on your local network via mDNS and streams files over TLS with a live progress bar.
+Cross-platform CLI for sending files between computers (Mac, Linux, and Windows).
+Simple.
+Fast.
+For computers on the same network.
+No headaches with permissions, SMB, users, etc.

 ## Usage